SRGSSR/srgdataprovider-ios/README.md

                            contentURLForIdentifier:<a media identifier string>
                            completionHandler:<a completion block>];
 ```
 It should be used in the `RTSMediaPlayerControllerDataSource` protocol method `mediaPlayerController:contentURLForIdentifier:completionHandler:`.
+With a CocoaPods installation, don't forget to add the pod subspec.

 ## Compatibility